cj-hilder/ble-hr-tool/README.md

 Your nervous system is currently deconditioned, meaning it fatigues quickly.
 Pushing through that fatigue will backfire and produce a stress response.
 Stop the RFB session and consider it a success if you notice any of the following:

-**The coherence crash.** If your score has been sitting in the ★☆☆ or ★★☆ range and then suddenly drops to ☆☆☆ or near-zero, your autonomic nervous system has fatigued.
-This is the equivalent of muscular failure — you have successfully completed your training stimulus for the day.
-Stop the timer.
+**The resonance crash.** If your score has been sitting in the ★☆☆ or ★★☆ range and then suddenly drops to ☆☆☆ or near-zero, your autonomic nervous system has fatigued.
+This is the equivalent of muscular failure — time to stop for the day.

 **Brain fog or frustration.** Paced breathing requires sustained focus.
 If your mind is wandering, you feel agitated, or you are struggling to hold the rhythm, your cognitive battery is empty.

-**Physical red flags.** If mild air hunger turns into a racing heart, dizziness, or anxiety, stop immediately and let your breathing return to its natural pattern.
+**Physical red flags.** If mild air hunger turns into a racing heart, dizziness, or anxiety, stop RFB immediately and let your breathing return to its natural pattern.

 Two minutes of comfortable, high-quality breathing is vastly superior to ten minutes of struggling.
 Stop while you are ahead.
 The goal is not duration — it is quality, and a consistently gentle practice will build capacity far more reliably than straining for longer sessions.